metacpan/metacpan-cpan-extracted/distros/P/PDL-IO-Touchstone/README.md

 - A scalar float or string.
 - An ARRAY reference.
-If using an ARRAY reference then the array will be concatinated into a comma-separated string and used as follows:
+If using an ARRAY reference then the array will be concatenated into a comma-separated string and used as follows:

 Each range is split on a comma as follows (whitespace is ignored):